 Women are the womb carriers.
 We are intrinsically linked to nature as every month we go through our own cycle.
 Mothers more than anyone know what it feels like to nurture with so little nurture coming back.
 This is why this is the highest calling for ALL women to step up and consciously mitigate climate change.
 We need to evolve our patriarchal consumer mentality.
 If we don't, we're leaving our planet in shreds for our children.
 Here are the hard facts:

 75% of our old growth forests have gone.

 90% of the big fish in the ocean have gone.

 20% of indigenous tribes have gone (and those remaining are trying to protect 80% of the little biodiversity we have left).

 Scientists say that around 10'000 species go extinct each year mainly as a result of human activity.
 We're in the middle of the 6th mass extinction (the 5th was the dinosaurs.
-Any surprise they're so 'en vogue' right now with young boys?)
+No wonder young kids are so fascinated by them)